 We are the revealers of lost and found treasurers.
 Since 1999.

-Film Rescue International’s true inception was in 1983.
+Film Rescue International ® was truly conceptualized in 1983.
 At that time, Greg Miller was running a small motion picture laboratory in Toronto.
 People with old still film began contacting him because they realized that he still had the chemical needed to develop their film.
 The old still film process was similar to the current (at the time) motion picture film process and he had experience in processing both types of film.
-He continued to operate the motion picture lab and also to process vintage and expired film as a sideline up until 1999 when he made the decision to sell his share in the motion picture lab and pursue the processing of old film full time.
-It was an easy decision to leave the stresses of daily motion picture rushes to pursue what was and is the very interesting job of opening lost and found time capsules…the processing of old and expired film.
+He continued to operate the motion picture lab and also to process vintage and expired film as a sideline up until 1999, when he made the decision to sell his share in the motion picture lab and pursue the processing of old film full time.
+It was an easy decision to leave the stresses of daily motion picture rushes to pursue what was, and is still, the very interesting job of opening lost and found time capsules…the processing of old and expired film.

-We’re a modern business with modern ideas on technology, management and employee relations while at the same time providing personalized traditional customer service.
+We’re a modern business with modern ideas on technology, while at the same time providing personalized, traditional customer service.
 We are proud of this business, the people we have working with us, the quality of the work that we do and our ever-expanding list of clientele.
 We hope to work with you!

 Some Past Clients